 Choosing Your Aspect Ratio

 Choose your aspect ratio before shooting.
-Trying to change it in post, even from 16:9 to 2.35:1, can mess up the composition.
-Compose various shots in different ratios ahead of time before sticking to one during production.
-See what locations are available and how far you can stretch your budget to create or dress the sets.
-But above all, see which composition styles best help tell your story.
+Changing it in post—even from 16:9 to 2.35:1—can mess up the composition.
+Compose various shots in different ratios ahead of time, before sticking to one during production.
+See what locations are available.
+Figure out ways to stretch your budget so you can create or dress the sets.
+But, above all, see which composition styles best help to tell your story.